 Citing the unpredictability of forest-fire seasons, Hansen said the province budgets only for the minimum cost of getting firefighting resources in place and then pours as much money into firefighting as the season requires.

 “We have the authority to spend as much as necessary without a vote of the legislature,” Hansen said.
 “The base costs that we have are for things like the contracts we put in place to have forest firefighters and equipment on standby even if there wasn’t a single fire to break out.”

 So there you have it in a nutshell.
 Neither the clueless media nor the hapless government know how the wildfire budget comes about.
 All they do know is that “HELP, THIS FIRE SEASON IS GOING TO BE THE WORST EVER!”
-(1958 and 1961 still rank as the worst seasons ever, but you wouldn’t know that from the latest headlines.)
+(1958 and 1961 still rank as the worst seasons since modern fire suppression began in the 1950s, but you wouldn’t know that from the latest headlines.)